 Season opener slated for November 14th against Stephen F. Austin

-Rodney Tention completed his second year as a full-time assistant coach on Bill Grier's staff in 2012-13.
+Rodney Tention enters his third year as a full-time assistant coach on Bill Grier's staff for the 2013-14 season.

 "I'm very excited to have Rodney join our staff.
 He has a tremendous amount of experience as a high-major assistant and as a head coach in our conference," stated Grier.
 "He has recruited nationally at the highest level.
 His experience recruiting and developing several NBA players will help our current players and also be attractive to future players in our program"